Bernard-Dugas/r.diag/README.md

  packages also have to be available.
 These in turn require the hdf5, dl, and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
-The current configuration assumes that the the NetCDF v4 package is used and that the netcdff library is provided as a SSM bundle that also points to the UdUnits2 necessary components.
+The current configuration assumes that the the NetCDF v4 package is used and that the FORTRAN interface netcdff library is provided via a SSM bundle that also points to the UdUnits2 necessary components.

  Most of the code available here is written in FORTRAN (and a lot of it is still in F77).
-As a consequnce of this, the conversion tool requires a FORTRAN to C wrapper for the UDUNITS2 C routines.
+As a consequnce of this, the conversion tool requires a FORTRAN to C wrapper for the UdUnits v2 C routines.
 This is again available on github.com (see mfvalin/wrapper-code/udunits).

  Some versions of the toolkit may also use the DDFUN90 package as produced by  David H. Bailey of the NERSC, Lawrence Berkeley Lab.